cotes2020/jekyll-theme-chirpy/_posts/01GCP/Compute/Container/GKE.md

 > cluster > master + node > pod > containers

 - <font color=red> deployment </font>
-  - A deployment represents <font color=blue> a group of replicas of the same pod. </font>
+  - A deployment represents <font color=LightSlateBlue> a group of replicas of the same pod. </font>
   - keeps the pods running
     - even if a node on which some of them run on fails.
   - use a deployment to contain a component of application or entire application.